-After switching to a headless system, 28% of people saw time-saving improvements.
+After switching to a headless system, 30% of people saw time-saving improvements.
 Considering that this same sample demonstrated time-consuming operations as the main pain point leading them to seek out a new system, this suggests that switching to a headless CMS can be the solution to the most common content problem.
-Additionally, 15% saw increased traffic after adopting a headless system, and 15% saw overall increased satisfaction in the user experience.
+Additionally, 16% saw increased traffic after adopting a headless system, and 14% found better opportunities to tap into new markets.